SAP-archive/cloud-espm-v2/README.md

  - **SAPUI5 layer** - All the front-end code of the application is written in SAPUI5.
 The end user accesses the application using web browser (preferably latest Google Chrome)
  - **OData layer** - The ESPM application services are implemented in OData version 2.0.
 We use Apache Olingo for transforming JPA Models into OData Services.
 For more information on Apache Olingo JPA Models transformation to OData services, see [Details](http://olingo.apache.org/doc/odata2/tutorials/CreateWebApp.html)
  - **JPA Layer** - The persistence of the application is implemented using Java JPA.
 We use EclipseLink as the persistence provider
- - **Persistence** - The persistence used for the application is SAP HANA DB in Cloud (HCP).
+ - **Persistence** - The persistence used for the application is SAP HANA DB in Cloud (BTP).
 All the tables modelled in Java JPA are created in the HANA DB

 The ESPM Sample Application is a Maven based project which has a parent pom.xml file and 2 sub projects as below